miliariadnane/blog/content/posts/2022/skaffold/skaffold-boost-your-productivity-while-building-on-k8s.md

 ## Build and deploy the app on Kubernetes with Skaffold and jib
-Before we get into the delays to configure Skaffold and the necessary to build and deploy the app on k8s, I prefer to demonstrate with a desmyfied illustrates how we can automate the development process to save time, plus the benefit that the tool allows the developer to focus just on the business.
+Before we get into the delays to configure Skaffold and the necessary to build and deploy the app on k8s, I prefer to demonstrate with a desmyfied illustration how we can automate the development process to save time, plus the benefit that the tool allows the developer to focus just on the business.

 ![java developer day on k8s](./java-dev-day-k8s.png)

 As shown in the figure, jib extension allows us to build the docker image and push it across registries without using Dockerfiles.
 Subsequently, skaffold takes care of everything concerning the update of k8s manifests and the redeployment of the application.
 So the developer has to deal only with the business part of the app and do tests after deployment.

 # Step 1: Build the docker image using JIB plugin
-As we have mentioned in the previous [post](https://miliari.me/blog/2022/jib/speed-up-your-java-app-image-build-using-jib), that jib don’t need to maintain any dockerfiles or even run a docker daemon.
+As we have mentioned in the previous [post](https://miliari.me/blog/2022/jib/speed-up-your-java-app-image-build-using-jib), that jib doesn’t need to maintain any dockerfiles or even run a docker daemon.
 To use jib during our applicaiton build we just need to include the plugin to the maven or gradle file as shown below :

 ```xml
 <build>